Code-Institute-Submissions/mdenoronha-milestone-project-3/README.md

     * random module in order to choose 5 random riddles
     * datetime module to assist in the recording of user's game time
     * json module for interaction with json files
 * As only a basic amount of Javascript was required, no Javascript frameworks or libraries were used.
-The small amount of Javascript required also didn't necessitate a seprate file, with Javascript written within script tags within the relevant HTML files.
+The small amount of Javascript required also didn't necessitate a separate file, with Javascript written within script tags within the relevant HTML files.
 * unittest was used to build the testing framework

 Functionality